Be One UT: Conversations for Change

 A virtual gathering for UT faculty, staff and students to address critical issues affecting the university

-The Academic Affairs and Student Success spring virtual series will begin on March 9 at 11 a.m. – Noon EST.
+The upcoming Academic Affairs and Student Success spring virtual series will be on May 18 from 11 a.m. – noon EST.

 Social Determinants of Health and the Campus Community